Who is Progressive Financial Services?

 Progressive Financial Services, Inc. Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-It’s because they often report accounts inaccurately and/or for harassment.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by Progressive Financial Services, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Progressive Financial Services, Inc. does too.